Gravity Tour

 The Gravity Tour is the eleventh concert tour by Irish boy band, Westlife.
 The tour supported their eleventh studio album, Gravity.
 The tour visits Europe, Asia and Africa.
 The tour was listed 55th in 2011 Worldwide First Quarter ticket sales list with 56,793 tickets sold at that time of the year only.

 Background

 The tour was announced a mere two weeks after the group completed their Where We Are Tour.
-The tour is directed by William Baker, who is known for his work with Kylie Minogue, Leona Lewis and Björk, will serve as creative director.
-With a new touring band and musical director, the group stated this tour will be "bigger and better" than their previous feats.
-The group hinted the tour having a space theme (to tie in with the title) and possibly feature a medley of hits by Barbadian recording artist, Rihanna.
-The tour became of major success in its infancy, with many ticket vendors' website crashing moments after tickets went on sale.
+The tour was directed by William Baker.

-Originally, tour dates were announced only for the United Kingdom, but dates have since been added for Ireland, the Arabian Peninsula, and festival shows in Europe.
-Prominent car dealer Volkswagen supported this tour.
-Tour manager, Steve Martin explained, "With such a demanding tour schedule for the band over the next few weeks, we really wanted something that offered comfort but that was understated and reliable.
-The Phaeton and Caravelle blend all of this together to fit the bill perfectly and are the ideal support act for the tour".
+Originally, tour dates were announced only for the United Kingdom, but dates were added for Ireland, the Arabian Peninsula, and festival shows in Europe.
+Volkswagen supported this tour.

 During the concert at the Echo Arena Liverpool in Liverpool, England, the show was briefly paused as a set malfunction left the group hanging from the arena's ceiling by a swaying bar.
 A team of security guards helped lower the group, resuming the concert.